 About online/hybrid education at the Iliff School of Theology

-Iliff’s hybrid programs are designed to enhance community building and engagement.
+Iliff’s hybrid programs (JOURNEY) are designed to enhance community building and engagement.
 This is done through our state-of-the-art online platform, as well as through intentional community formation on campus.
 Online courses include text discussion, blog posts, video and audio lectures, slide presentations, video conversations, live and recorded presentations, and a variety of other engaging activities.
 We intentionally limit the class size in online courses to ensure relationship building with other students and your instructor.

 Online theological education offers a number of exciting opportunities – small class size, a self-directed pace, and the chance to study at an award-winning institution without relocating.
 While online courses can offer more flexibility in scheduling, they require self-discipline, independence, and diligence.
 Students taking online and hybrid courses should be comfortable with basic technology and with navigating a variety of online resources.
 As with on-campus learning, graduate students should set aside ample time for study to spend working on the weekly assignments and discussions.